-The reserve attracts nature lovers and birders, as the spectacular sheer cliffs of the Andean valleys provide a backdrop to a unique wildlife watching experience.
+The reserve attracts nature lovers and birders especially, as the spectacular sheer cliffs of the Andean valleys provide a backdrop to a unique wildlife watching experience.
 Flocks of charismatic Red-fronted Macaws nest in the cliffs, giving tourists the rare opportunity for a close encounter with a Critically Endangered species that is found nowhere else on Earth.

 The best time to visit the reserve is during the Red-fronted Macaw breeding season (November to early May), as the macaws are constantly present and seen flying in pairs, families, and groups.
 Outside of the breeding season the Red-fronted Macaw is less common, but groups are seen daily as the birds forage near the river and group for a communal roost at dusk.

-The reserve is a haven for bird watchers as it is home to 184 bird species, including Mitred Parakeets, Yellow-chevroned Parakeets, Turquoise-fronted Parrots, and Cliff Parakeets, as well as frequent visits by Andean Condors and Peregrine Falcons.
-This desert habitat holds a regional specific bird community, with such distinctive species as the White-eared Puffbird, Greater Wagtail Tyrant, White-tailed Plantcutter, Gray-crested Finch, Spot-fronted Woodpecker, Apolomado Falcon, Ultramarine Grosbeak, and Cliff Flycatcher.
+The Reserve is a haven for bird watchers as it is home to 184 bird species, including Mitred Parakeets, Yellow-chevroned Parakeets, Turquoise-fronted Parrots, and Cliff Parakeets, as well as frequent visits by Andean Condors and Peregrine Falcons.
+This desert habitat holds a regionally specific bird community, with such distinctive species as the White-eared Puffbird, Greater Wagtail Tyrant, White-tailed Plantcutter, Gray-crested Finch, White-fronted Woodpecker, Aplomado Falcon, Ultramarine Grosbeak, and Cliff Flycatcher.
 (See the Red-fronted Macaw Reserve eBird printable checklist for full details).

 For an insight into the fascinating history of Bolivia, you can explore the reserve’s archaeological site and the region’s many cave paintings.
 You will also discover the culture and traditions of the Quechua indigenous communities, who run the reserve and directly benefit from your visit.
 Over the years, we have witnessed how these poor communities – who have been marginalized by society – have grown in confidence and gained greater pride in their cultural heritage thanks to the interest and respect shown by tourists.